cocodrilodog/tools-motion-kit/README.md

 ## Documentation

-You can read and experiment in your own project the following documentation in the order laid out below to gain deep insights about this animation engine:
+You can read and experiment in your own project by following the documentation laid out below to gain deep insights about this animation engine.
+The documents are designed so that you can study one by one in the order of the list.
+Have fun!

 <nav>
   <ul>